Introduction

 defaultRouteTableandnoneRouteTablecan exist — delete all custom route tables - No static routes with next hop type = VNet connection

-- Azure Firewall must be deployed in the hub (not in a spoke VNet)
+- Azure Firewall or PA Cloud NGFW must be deployed in the hub (NOT in a spoke VNet)

 - If non-RFC1918 private address space is used, add it as “Private Traffic Prefixes”